-Applicants should provide a detailed description of the strategies to implement this research project and address the research questions.
+Applicants should provide a detailed description of how they will implement the proposed project.
+This includes detailing each task and activity to be carried out during the period of performance.
+Applicants should address the feasibility of the proposed project and potential challenges or problems in carrying out the activities.
+This includes discussion of how the applicant will implement the new tribal-researcher partnership, if one has not already been established.
+If a specific research project has been agreed to with a tribal or tribal organization partner, applicants should provide a detailed description of the strategies to implement this research project and address the research questions.
 Design elements should follow directly from the research project's goals and objectives and address the program-specific information noted in the solicitation.
 Applicants should describe the research methodology and analysis plan in detail and demonstrate the validity and usefulness of the data they will collect.
-Applicants should consider the rigor and soundness of the methodology and analytical and technical approaches for the proposed research and address the feasibility of the proposed project and potential challenges or problems in carrying out the activities.
+Applicants should consider the rigor and soundness of the methodology and analytical and technical approaches for the proposed research.